Carboplatin

 Carboplatin, sold under the brand name Paraplatin among others, is a chemotherapy medication used to treat a number of forms of cancer.
 This includes ovarian cancer, lung cancer, head and neck cancer, brain cancer, and neuroblastoma.
 It is administered by injection into a vein sometimes via a port.

 Side effects generally occur.
 Common side effects include low blood cell levels, nausea, and electrolyte problems.
 Other serious side effects include allergic reactions and mutagenesis.
 It may be carcinogenic, but further research is needed to confirm this.
 Use during pregnancy may result in harm to the baby.
-Carboplatin is in the platinum-based antineoplastic family of medications and works by interfering with duplication of DNA.
+Carboplatin is in the platinum-based antineoplastic family of medications and works by interfering with replication of DNA.

 Carboplatin was developed as a less toxic analogue of cisplatin.
 It was patented in 1972 and approved for medical use in 1989.
 It is on the 2023 World Health Organization's List of Essential Medicines.

 Medical uses

 Carboplatin is used to treat a number of forms of cancer.
 This includes ovarian cancer, lung cancer, head and neck cancer, brain cancer, and neuroblastoma.
 It may be used for some types of testicular cancer but cisplatin is generally more effective.
 It has also been used to treat triple-negative breast cancer.
 Carboplatin has also been used for adjuvant therapy of stage 1 seminomatous testicular cancer.
 Research has indicated that it is not less effective than adjuvant radiotherapy for this treatment, while having fewer side effects.
 This has led to carboplatin based adjuvant therapy being generally preferred over adjuvant radiotherapy in clinical practice.